Introduction

 Why It's Important

-⬥ Strong abilities often come with long cooldowns.
+Strong abilities often come with long cooldowns.
 If you use all your strong abilities at once, you will be forced to use many weak abilities during the cooldown.
+By contrast, managing the cooldowns lets you use a balance of very strong and moderately strong abilities, and for the most part, avoid weak abilities altogether.

 How to Fix

-⬥ Your goal should be to make use of "filler" abilities, ones with decent damage and short cooldowns, in-between your strong abilities in order to "manage" their cooldowns.
+Your goal should be to make use of "filler" abilities, ones with decent damage and short cooldowns, in-between your strong abilities in order to "manage" their cooldowns.
+Managing your cooldowns effectively will translate to a direct DPM increase, as you will be using fewer weak abilities overall.
+Example filler abilities by style:

 Losing Ticks

-Why It's Important To Be Aware of Losing Ticks^^
+Why It's Important To Be Aware of Losing Ticks

-⬥ This may be due to slow ability input, or being slow with weapon switches, or forgetting to click a target again while using revo if you stop attacking for any reason.
+Not using the next ability in the sequence fast enough causes lost ticks, where your character stands still doing nothing.
+This may be due to slow ability input, or being slow with weapon switches, or forgetting to click a target again while using revo if you stop attacking for any reason.
+This is similar to not cancelling channeled abilities properly - it can add up to a large amount of wasted DPS potential over time.

 How to Fix

-⬥ Practice more!
+Practice more!
 Try to anticipate what abilities you will need to use in advance, so that you are prepared to input them as required.

 Not Using Invention Perks